-- 9.1 Areas susceptible to rutting, puddling or compaction shall be avoided when planning temporary roads, decks, landings and skidding patterns (e.g. harvest areas with predominantly imperfectly-poorly drained soils) - 9.2 Areas susceptible to rutting, puddling or compaction shall be harvested during dry or frozen conditions (when soil condition is not susceptible to degradation).
+- 9.1 Areas susceptible to rutting, puddling or compaction shall be avoided when planning decks, landings and skidding patterns. - 9.1.1 Areas susceptible to rutting, puddling or compaction shall be harvested during dry or frozen conditions (when soil condition is not susceptible to degradation e.g. blocks with predominantly imperfectly-poorly drained soils, soils exceeding field capacity).